Internal Startups: Meaning

 – Benefit of the expertise of skilled management of the existing company

-– An internal startup can take the benefit of the set brand name of its parent company
+– An internal startup can take the benefit from the set brand name of its parent company

 – Has access to the legal team of the parent company